Trevrosa/upload/README.md

 ### GET `/done/<id>/<name>/<total>`
 combine the files uploaded with `<id>` to the final file named `<name>`

+*this endpoint does not require the `token` header because it requires a valid id*

 - `<id>` must be a string.
 - `<name>` must be a string.